-- Personal interaction skills all students should have: - a.
-General - 1.
-Be patient with each other, the faculty and yourself - 2.
-Recognize the diversity within the class and the faculty - 3.
-Develop support systems outside of school - b.
-With faculty - 1.
-Communicate with faculty and classmates respectfully - 2.
-Use faculty as resources - 3.
-Agree to disagree on some topics/approaches - 4.
-Use class faculty advisor for guidance - c.
-With classmates - 1.
-Communicate with faculty and classmates - 2.
-Don't compare yourself to or compete with classmates respectfully - 3.
-Facilitate learning by working with each other - 4.
-Agree to disagree - 5.
-A ppreciate diversity and grow from it - 2.
-Ability to be a self-directed, independent learner - a.
-Establish your priorities - 1.
-Stay focused on the demands of the respiratory care program - 2.
-Know deadlines to complete assignments and projects - 3.
-Make exercise/good nutrition an important aspect of your health - 4.
-Commit yourself to successful completion of the respiratory care program - 5.
-Know and plan for the financial obligation of the respiratory care program - 6.
-Embrace all learning opportunities presented - 7.
-Be prepared to spend additional out-of-class time (including evenings, Saturday, and Sunday) - 8.
-Maintain your notes from day one as you will need them for your comprehensive exam - 9.
-Consider your choices for living arrangements i.e.: roommates, commuting - b.
-Problem-solving ability - 1.
-Re-assess/re-arrange learning habits from general education/pre-requisite learning experience NO respiratory care information can be "flushed!" - 2.
-Be prepared to take a more active role in learning step up in the clinical setting and in the classroom and laboratory to engage in learning experiences and don't sit back to watch others - Retain information learned: the respiratory care program is a cumulative/comprehensive which is needed to pass the RRT national board exam - c.
-Initiative for learning - 1.
-Be motivated and a "self-starter" - 2.
-Learn from each other d.
-Time management skills

-- 3. Be prepared to work independently and collaboratively - 4.
-Participate in group activities to enhance learning (study groups/research partners)

-- 1. Study for quality not quantity - 2.
-Make time to maintain your health and your relationships - 3.
-Commit to study as the priority - 4.
-Recognize the time in and outside of class needed to complete assignment, do readings, or research topics of interest

-3. Review of pre-requisite course topics

-- a.
-Mastery of medical terminology - 1.
-Correct meaning - 2.
-Correct spelling - 3.
+- 1. Personal interaction skills with students should have: - a.
+General - i.
+Be patient with each other, the faculty, and yourself. - ii.
+Recognize the diversity within the class and the faculty. - iii.
+Develop support systems outside of school. - b.
+With Faculty - i.
+Communicate with faculty and classmates respectfully.

+- ii.
+Use faculty as resources. - iii.
+Agree to disagree on some topics/approaches. - iv.
+Use class faculty advisor for guidance. - c.
+With Classmates - i.
+Communicate with faculty and classmates. - ii.
+Don't compare yourself to or compete with classmates. - iii.
+Facilitate learning by working with each other. - iv.
+Agree to disagree. - v.
+Appreciate diversity and grow from it. - 2.
+Ability to be a self-directed, independent learner: - a.
+Establish your priorities - i.
+Stay focused on the demands of the respiratory care program. - ii.
+Know deadlines to complete the assignments and projects. - iii.
+Make exercise/good nutrition an important aspect of your health. - iv.
+Commit yourself to successful completion of the respiratory care program. - v.
+Know and plan for the financial obligation of the respiratory care program. - vi.
+Embrace all learning opportunities presented. - vii.
+Be prepared to spend additional out-of-class time (including evenings & weekends) - viii.
+Maintain your notes from day one as you will need them for your comprehensive exam. - ix.
+Consider your choices for living arrangements ie: roommates, commuting, etc. - b.
+Problem-solving ability - i.
+Re-assess/re-arrange learning habits from general education/pre-requisite learning experience NO respiratory care information can be "flushed!" - ii.
+Be prepared to take a more active role in learning step up in the clinical setting and in the classroom and laboratory to engage in learning experiences and don't sit back to watch others. - Retain information learned: the respiratory care program is a cumulative/comprehensive which is needed to pass the RRT national board exam. - c.
+Initiative for learning - i.
+Be motivated and a "self-starter." - ii.
+Learn from each other. - iii.
+Be prepared to work independently and collaboratively. - iv.
+Participate in group activities to enhance learning (study groups/research partners) - d.
+Time management skills - i.
+Study for quality not quantity. - ii.
+Make time to maintain your health and your relationships. - iii.
+Commit to study as the priority. - iv.
+Recognize the time in and outside of the class needed to complete assignment, do readings, or research topics of interest. - 3.
+Review of pre-requisite course topics - a.
+Mastery of medical terminology - i.
+Correct meaning.

+- ii.
+Correct spelling. - iii.
 Abbreviations - b.
-Application of concepts of statistical analysis - 1.
-Parametric versus nonparametric procedures - 2.
-Types of analysis - c.
-Mastery of the following anatomical concepts - 1.
-Pulmonary system: nomenclature/location/function - 2.
-Cardiovascular system: nomenclature/location/function

-4. Attitude and mental health
+Application of concepts of statistical analysis - i.
+Parametric vs. nonparametric procedures. - ii.
+Types of analysis. - c.
+Mastery of the following anatomical concepts - i.
+Pulmonary system: nomenclature/location/function - ii.
+Cardiovascular system: nomenclature/location/function - 4.
+Attitude and mental health - a.

-- a.
 Expect to be overwhelmed but know your sources for help! - b.
-Maintain a sense of humor - c.
-Prepare for the educational experience there is little time for an outside job - d.
-Recognize everything is not concrete, absolute - e.
-Recognize that becoming a "lifelong learner" is one of your main objectives - f.
-Recognize the Program is a "great equalizer" everyone in your class met the same standards permitting your admission and other students are your equals in academic ability - g.
-Maintain balance of academics, health, fitness, and relationships
+Maintain a sense of humor! - c.
+Prepare for the educational experience there is little time for an outside job! - d.
+Recognize everything is not concrete, absolute. - e.
+Recognizing that becoming a "lifelong learner" is one of your main objectives. - f.
+Recognize the Program is a "great equalizer" everyone in your class met the same standards permitting your admission and other students are your equals in academic ability. - g.
+Maintain balance of academics, health, fitness, and relationships.